tomwolfe/project_chimera/README.md

 *   **Select Framework**: Choose a pre-defined persona set (e.g., "Software Engineering", "Science", "Business", "Creative", "Self-Improvement") or a custom framework you've saved.
 Each framework activates a specific set of AI personas tailored to that domain.
 *   **Custom Framework Management**:
-    *   **Save Current Framework**: Save the currently selected framework, including any persona edits you've made, as a new custom framework.
+    *   **Save Current Framework**: Save the *currently selected framework*, including any *unsaved persona edits* you've made in the "View and Edit Personas" section, as a new custom framework.
 This allows you to persist your customized persona configurations.
     *   **Load/Manage Frameworks**: Load previously saved custom frameworks.

 ### Codebase Context (Optional)